Carbon impact report

 Executive Summary

-This report serves as Saildrone’s inaugural Carbon Impact Report, a vital step in our commitment to environmental stewardship.
-Saildrone’s approach to assessing our carbon impact required two separate initiatives: first, we analyzed the emissions resulting from our business activities; and second, we analyzed the emissions avoided through the use of our zero- and low-carbon solutions as compared to traditional alternatives.
-This report will help us focus our efforts on both “doing less harm” by mitigating our operational emissions and on “doing more good” by expanding technology adoption to avoid emissions generated by ocean data collection.
+This second edition of Saildrone’s Carbon Impact Report demonstrates our commitment to environmental stewardship.
+To assess our carbon impact, Saildrone analyzes the emissions resulting from business activities, as well as the emissions avoided through our low-carbon solutions compared to traditional alternatives.
+This methodology helps us focus on both “doing less harm” by continuously reducing our operational emissions and “doing more good” by expanding the adoption of our technology to avoid emissions generated by traditional ocean monitoring solutions.
+This year’s results prove that sustainable ocean operations aren’t just possible—they’re highly effective and demonstrate that we can scale maritime operations while dramatically reducing carbon impact.

 Graphic showing a comparison of Saildrone's emissions and avoided emissions.